Maverick7t/Maverick7t/README.md

 ## ⚡ About Me

 - Backend engineer focused on scalable systems and ML infrastructure
-- Building production grade AI and data platforms
+- Building production grade Fullstack AI and data platforms
 - Interested in distributed systems, RAG, inference pipelines and cloud architecture
-- Exploring high performance backend engineering with Go and Python
 - Based in Bengaluru, India

 ---